Q: Why are so many VCs moving to Miami and Austin?

 But with the onset of distributed investing over Zoom, that was the tipping point for many to seek out states with 0% capital gains, and to move to the ones with a decent set of entrepreneurs and co-investors.
 Suddenly, tax dodges like Incline Village were far less important than other areas like Austin and Miami with enough tech going on to keep things interesting, connected and lively.

 And Covid pushed things over the edge.
 San Francisco is a grim place to live right now.
 And to pay the highest taxes in the country.
+And tech leaders are slowly reducing their footprint, from Salesforce to Dropbox to Tesla to Oracle to HPE.

 If you look at the states with 0% state capital gains, Texas/Austin and Florida/Miami are the most appealing for VC investing.
 Everything else just doesn’t have enough going on: